 We can imagine the

-A system is where we combine a set of building blocks into a deployable artefact.
+A service is where we combine a set of building blocks into a deployable artefact.
 They are how we turn the monolithic development experience (having all our building blocks in one environment), into horizontally scalability, through the posibility to build and deploy multiple artefacts.

-Each system in
+Each service in

-systems has a minimal project structure; with a
+services has a minimal project structure; with a

 build.sh file, a